Introduction

 Taking Action and Shaping Your Financial Future

-Don’t forget that you’re not going through this trip by yourself.
-Use the tools in your neighbourhood, talk to a professional, and make friends with other single parents to get help.
+Remember that you’re not going through this trip alone.
+Use the tools in your neighborhood, talk to a professional, and make friends with other single parents to get help.
 Every action you take demonstrates your commitment to providing a secure, happy home for your family.

 If you want to take your budgeting to the next level, you might want to look into financial training classes or lessons.
 You can set financial goals for future generations by giving yourself the information and tools you need to reach your own.